murimikris/Supermarket-sales-EDA/README.md

 ### Branch Performance

 The analysis reveals that Branch 'C' located in Naypyitaw not only achieves the highest gross income but also records the highest total sales compared to the other branches.
-This indicates a strong market presence in Naypyitaw and possibly better management or more favorable market conditions compared to Yangon and Mandalay, where performance metrics are notably similar to each other.
+This indicates a strong market presence in Naypyitaw and possibly better management or more favourable market conditions compared to Yangon and Mandalay, where performance metrics are notably similar to each other.

 ### Customer Insights